 An Internal Quality Assurance System is in force at the University of Athens.
 It covers the entire range of functions and activities of the Institution.
 The relevant Quality Assurance Unit (MODIP) undertakes the responsibility for its operation and its restructuring initiatives.
-The Programme design is subject to a formal departmental approval by OMEA and it is regularly monitored taking into account the students' needs and satisfaction and reflecting the preparation for sustainable employment and personal development.
+The programme design is subject to a formal departmental approval by OMEA, and it is regularly monitored considering the students' needs and satisfaction and reflecting the preparation for sustainable employment and personal development.